KMMBridgeKMMBridge SPM Quick Start

 Go to touchlab/KMMBridgeSPMQuickStart-iOS and create another repo using that template (or just clone it, if you don’t plan on starting with it).

-Open ios.xcodeproj with Xcode, or from a terminal, cd to the directory you just cloned to and run:
+To open from the terminal, cd to the directory you just cloned and run:

 open ios.xcodeproj